What Lies Beneath The Streets Of This Arkansas City Is Creepy Yet Amazing

 (YouTube/Hot Springs Broadcast Network)

 In 2014, the city of Hot Springs (in particular the stormwater division) began restoring and maintaining the creek tunnel after receiving a sizeable federal grant.
 The original arch was federally funded at a cost of $136,735.
 The 21st-century restoration project was funded at a cost of $480,000—a price well worth every penny, as the project keeps Arkansas history preserved.
+That’s why we can still visit these hidden places in Hot Springs today.

 (YouTube/City of Hot Springs, Arkansas Government)